- A Visual Guide to PMS Slideshow

 Why is colposcopy done?

 Colposcopy is usually done in one of two circumstances: to examine the cervix either when the result of a Pap smear is abnormal, or when the cervix looks abnormal during the collection of a Pap smear.
-Even if a Pap smear result is normal, colposcopy is ordered when the cervix appears visibly abnormal to the clinician performing the Pap smear.
+Even if a Pap smear result is normal, colposcopy is sometimes necessary when the cervix appears visibly abnormal to the clinician performing the Pap smear.
 The purpose of the colposcopy is to determine what is causing the abnormal looking cervix or the abnormal Pap smear so that appropriate treatment can be given.

 How is colposcopy done?

 A colposcope is a microscope that resembles a pair of binoculars.
 The instrument has a range of magnification lenses.
 It also has color filters that allow the physician to detect tiny abnormal blood vessels on the cervix.
 The colposcope is used to examine the vaginal walls and cervix through the vaginal opening.

 - The first step of the procedure is examining the vulva and vagina for signs of genital warts or other growths.
 (Genital warts are caused by the human papilloma virus (HPV), which is a sexually transmitted virus that can cause cervical cancer.)

 - The cervix is inspected and the special tests are done (see below).

 Colposcopy is a safe procedure with no complications other than vaginal spotting of blood.